 What is an Enzyme?

 Enzymes are a class of proteins.
 This means that chains of amino acids form their basic structures.
 Depending on the specific enzyme, the various amino acids interact with each other and the surrounding environment -- including the pH, which causes the chains to bend or curl up into complex structures.
 These structures speed up chemical reactions by grabbing chemicals and putting them together or breaking them apart.
 Living things use these enzymes to control the speed of chemical reactions.
-Since enzymes are made of amino acids, changes in pH change the way these individual building blocks behave.
+Since enzymes are made of amino acids, changes in pH alter the way these individual building blocks behave.

 Chemical Effects of pH